mhhussain24/Election_Analysis/README.md

   - Arapahoe County received 6.7% of the votes and 24,801 votes
 - The county with the most votes was
   - Denver which received 82.8% of the votes and 306,055 votes
+<<<<<<< HEAD

-- - Prior to creating my with statements and for loops, I initialized a total vote counter.
+- Prior to creating my with statements and for loops, I initialized a total vote counter.
 I then created a list that would hold the names of all the candidates, as well as one that would hold the neames of all the counties.
 I also created a dictionary that would include the candidates as key and votes cast for each candidiate as value.
 For county, I created a similar dictionary that would include counties as keys and votes cast for each county as values.
 See the screenshot below for how I set this up.
 !
 [Setting up lists and dictionaries](Resources/County_and_Candidate_Lists_and_Dictionaries.png)

 - In order to find the candidate name and county name from each row, I had create a for loop, and loop through different columns.
 I created two lists called candidate options and ccounty options, which would icrease by a new candididate or new county each time the for loop found a candididate or county now already part of the lists.
 See screenshot below for how this was executed.